Arup Kumar Kundu: Early life

 Kundu was born on 2 January 1958, in Kolkata in the Indian state of West Bengal to a middle-class Bengali family.
 His father was (Late) Prof. (Dr.) Amiya Kumar Kundu, a physician, pulmonologist and clinician.
 Due to his father's transferable job, he traveled over West Bengal extensively.

 He studied in schools such as Sishu Siksha Bhavan (Kolkata), Gangarampur Mission School and Uluberia High School (Uluberia, Howrah), Jalpaiguri Zilla School, Midnapur Collegiate School and lastly Hooghly Collegiate School.
 Kundu received National scholarship in school leaving examination to continue his undergraduate studies.

 Kundu passed and completed MBBS in 1981 with several scholarships in different years of the course.
 He was awarded medals and distinctions on multiple subjects.

 He is a rank holder in General Medicine (1981) from the University of Calcutta; received Honours in Chemistry, PSM and General Medicine.
 He Passed MD in General Medicine in 1986 (1984-86 session) from IPGMER and SSKM Hospital (Institute of Post Graduate Medical Education and Research), Kolkata.
-He received a gold medal for his MD Thesis work on lymphoma.
+He received gold medal for his MD Thesis work on lymphoma.

+Arup Kumar Kundu is married to Bijoya, who is a homemaker (MSc, Physics), and the couple has one son and one daughter, Dr. Abhishek and Ms. Ushasi (B.Tech, MBA).